 Save quantifiable amounts of energy in student dormitories (9 GWhs)

-Reach over 100,000 students when they are looking at moving into the private rented sector to encourage them to make housing choices that minimise their exposure to fuel poverty - e.g. by demanding to see EPCs of the property, not delecting poor-rated properties and creating more demand for efficient rental properties
+Reach over 100,000 students when they are looking at moving into the private rented sector to encourage them to make housing choices that minimise their exposure to fuel poverty - e.g. by demanding to see EPCs of the property, not selecting poor-rated properties and creating more demand for efficient rental properties

-Reach over 100,000 students when they move into, and live in, the private-rented sector to improe understanding of their energy bills, to provide general advice on the efficient management of equipment and heating controls, to encourage the uptake of smart meters to to raise awareness of how to use in-home displays to reduce household energy consumption.
+Reach over 100,000 students when they move into, and live in, the private-rented sector to improve understanding of their energy bills, to provide general advice on the efficient management of equipment and heating controls, to encourage the uptake of smart meters to raise awareness of how to use in-home displays to reduce household energy consumption.